marisademeglio/media-overlays-js/README.md

 # Future additions

  * Start playback from an offset, e.g. file.smil#ID
- * Means to translate a text ID into a SMIL offset (partially implemented)
- * Attach text renderer to Readium's text display
+ * Continue spine playback when one file is finished
+ * More sophisticated text-smil lookup; e.g. if text fragment id is not explicitly in the SMIL file.
- * Text renderer toggles CSS class (given in package file metadata)
+ * Text renderer toggles CSS class given in package file metadata (this is probably something Readium will do itself)
+ * Preload audio files

 # Approach to SMIL playback

+See smil-player.js

 Parse a single SMIL file and annotate the XML DOM as follows: